Webhook Integration for Developers

 async function processEvent(event) {

-if (event.event_type === 'LOGIN') {
+if (event.type === 'LOGIN') {

 await analytics.track({

-userId: event.user_id,
+userId: event.user?.id,

 event: 'User Login',